Select a Question

 Federal rules are supplemented by the Commission's own requirements and suggestions for grant administration.

-- The official grant instrument is a grant notification form from the Commission's chair to the project director.
+- The official grant instrument is a Notice of Award from the Commission's chair to the project director.
 This form and its attachments and references specify the terms of the grant.

 - The Commission staff notifies project directors informally of awards soon after the Commission recommends the grants.